 “My pastor called me in and informed me that the church is hurting financially, therefore my pay would be cut by (so much) and my health insurance is being terminated.”

-In the last year, at least a half dozen ministers on church staffs have written to me describing this very scenario.
+In the last year, at least a half dozen staff ministers have written to me describing this very scenario.

-The first they knew anything was going to change is when the pastor “called them in and informed them.”
+The first they knew of the change is when the pastor “called them in and informed them.”
 If you think that sounds like a plantation manager informing a lowly day-laborer, you’d be about right.

 What are you thinking, pastor?
 Where is your heart?

 You have just told us far more about yourself, pastor, than about the church or the staff member.

 “I will build my church” (Matthew 16:18).

 I received a note from a young pastor in another state, along with his resume’.
 He said, “I’d be interested in coming to your city to pastor.
 However, I do not want to waste my time on a congregation of self-focused, carnal and complacent church members.
 I feel led to pastor a church poised for growth, where the people want to reach the lost for Jesus.”

 I wrote back, “That would be nice.
 But if we ever have such a church, you’ll have to get in line, friend.
 Every pastor in the country will be clamoring to go there.”

 It would be nice to serve a church made up of spiritually mature and responsive believers.
 It would be heavenly not to have to lead troublesome business meetings where the deacons want to go one direction, the personnel committee another, and the congregation wanting nothing to do with either.